alfonso100/code-challenge/readme.md

 - 17.10 - Added homepage posts loop and featured image size, regenerated thumbnails.
 - 17.28 - Added the categories,	readmore link , and reordered the post elements a bit
 - 17.54 - Added the main sidebar and updated the widgets rendering
+- 18.24 - Added footer widgets and some logic to hide/show the section based on sidebars availability
+- pause
+- 19.40 - started CSS
+- 20.40 - first CSS commit

 ### Blocking tasks
 - I spent much more time than I anticipated (almost 40 minutes!) working on the image upload widget.